-- 24-hour averaged pressure, temperature, and flow data recorded during sample change procedures; - EDXRF raw spectra; - Sample date and sampling time before consistency checks; - Analysis completeness;
+• 24-hour averaged pressure, temperature, and flow data recorded during sample change procedures;

+- Sample date and sampling time before consistency checks;

+- Analysis completeness;

-• Sample status.
+- Sample status.

-Using the CSN Status Explorer page (https://shiny.aqrc.ucdavis.edu/csnStatus), various level 0 checks can be performed.
-The CSN Status Explorer page is useful for monitoring the progress of analyses and timelines for delivery.
+Using the CSN Network Status web app, various level 0 checks can be performed.
+The CSN Network Status page is useful for monitoring the progress of analyses and timelines for delivery.
 There are a myriad of data views and the user should explore the various figures and tables.
-An important portion to review for validation is the "Analysis Completeness" tab (Figure 1), where the analyst should inspect filter records not analyzed after labs have notified that analysis is complete; all unanalyzed filters should either be flagged as invalid, or be queued for analysis.
+An important portion to review for validation is the "Analysis Completeness" tab (Figure 1), where the analyst should inspect filter records not analyzed after labs have notified that analysis is complete; all unanalyzed filters should either have a null code applied to filter or analysis data, if appropriate, or be queued for analysis.

 Figure 1.
-Screenshot of the Analysis Completeness tab of the CSN Status Explorer webapp.
-The page is separated into the three analysis types (XRF, IC & TOR) and lists filters which have yet to be analyzed.
+Screenshot of the Analysis Completeness tab of the CSN Network Status web app.
+The page is separated into three analysis types (XRF, IC & TOR) and lists filters which have yet to be analyzed.
 Once analysis labs notify the validation group that XRF and TOR analysis is complete and Ions data have been ingested, the analyst is to check this list for any missed filters (filters with barcodes listed).